Your mental health is just as important as your physical health.

 Don’t be afraid to express how you’re feeling to someone, they can be there to offer support and a friendly voice.

-You can find more advice here on the NHS website here: NHS - Loneliness
+Find more advice here on the NHS website: NHS - Loneliness

-For more advice and steps you can take to improve your mental health and wellbeing - Click here
+More advice and steps you can take to improve your mental health and wellbeing.

 Having a sleeping schedule can help you create a healthy day-to-day routine.
 A lack of sleep can lead to tiredness, low self-esteem, feelings of worry and difficulty coping with life.